sairamkumarm/AnSRS/README.md

 ========================================================
 Recall Command

-Usage: ansrs recall [-afhV] RECALL_COUNT
+Usage: ansrs recall [-afhV] [-c=ITEM_ID[,ITEM_ID...]...]...
+RECALL_COUNT
-Loads items from database into WorkingSet for recall
+Loads items from database or custom items into WorkingSet for recall
-      RECALL_COUNT   The amount of items to load into WorkingSet for recall -a, --append       use --append, to append to an existing non empty WorkingSet, only unique items are added -f, --force        use --force, to overwrite existing non-empty WorkingSet -h, --help         Show this help message and exit.
+      RECALL_COUNT   The amount of items to load into WorkingSet for recall -a, --append       Append to an existing non empty WorkingSet, only unique items are added
+  -c, --custom=ITEM_ID[,ITEM_ID...]...
+                     Custom ITEM_ID(s) to recall, use space or comma separated values
+  -f, --force        Overwrite existing non-empty WorkingSet -h, --help         Show this help message and exit.
   -V, --version      Print version information and exit.